tnichols217/notes/CSDS 391/Textbook/2 - Intelligent Agents.md

 ### Factored Representation

-- Describes each state with variables and attributes
+- Describes each state with variables and attributes, holding values
 -